World Mental Health Day & My Story..

 My ‘medicine’ now is meditation and continuously listening to and learning about the spiritual practice that is of the body, mind and my higher self; all of which are really the same and never separated.
 If we ever do think it is, it is simply an illusion.

-Caroline Groth Byron
+Anna Groth Byron

 What makes me feel good?
 Beach-walks and putting my toes in the sand, diving into the sea and being one with the water, practising yoga in nature and flowing freely as we are all meant to do through life, meditation every morning and afternoon and connecting fully with my subconscious mind, laughing with my friends and loving.
 Loving, staying soft, open, exposed.
 Exposed to everything that is life, that I can only truly feel if I cast away my fear and see through the lense of love.